ece398-buvip/vip-weather-docs/docs/software-build.md

 ### Installing Nodejs

 You must install Node.js in order to run the API.
-Follow the instructions below to install it:
+Follow the instructions below to install it.

 You will need to run the following to get the tools needed: